top of page

 When is it in effect?

-Only when the defendant is served IN PERSON.
+Only when the defendant is served IN PERSON does the order take effect.
 Exceptions include emergency temporary orders or ex parte protective orders.

 Statute